 We just love to tell our stories.
+Now more than ever before.
 We’re trained to tell the world what’s on our mind.
-If we’ve just ordered a really great dessert, we can upload a photo and within an instant that little ‘thumbs-up’ reassures us that someone, somewhere out there, approves of our dining adventures.
+If we’ve just ordered a really great dessert, we can upload a photo and within an instant that little “thumbs-up” reassures us that someone, somewhere out there, approves of our dining adventures.
 Social media has made it incredibly easy for us to share a page out of our daily lives.

 Social media is awesome, but sometimes we can find ourselves in situations where we no longer know what to talk about in person.
-It’s easy enough to tell others what’s happening on the surface of our lives, but to ask someone a more personal – even spiritual – question?
-That sounds like crazy talk.
-But if we’re going to introduce people to Jesus, then at some point, the conversation needs to move on to spiritual matters.
+It’s easy enough to talk about superficial things, but to ask someone a more personal – even spiritual – question?
+That is becoming harder to do.
+To many, it sounds like crazy talk.
+But if we’re going to introduce people to Jesus, then at some point, our conversation needs to move on to spiritual matters.

 Having spiritual conversations is not an insurmountable task.
 Sometimes the biggest hurdle is just getting started.

-Being an online mentor is an excellent opportunity to engage in spiritual conversations.
+Being an online mentor is an excellent way to engage in spiritual conversations.
 Find out more about how you can get involved.

 The story of Jesus and the Samaritan woman at the well is an interesting one.
-Jesus already knew everything about this woman before they even started their conversation.
+Jesus already knew everything about this woman before they even started talking.
 He knew that she did not have a husband; she had five.
 (Talk about a complicated relationship status!)
 He saw her spiritual thirst.
 He knew what her soul actually craved.
-So He introduced himself as living water.
+So he introduced himself as living water.

-The need for intimacy, destiny and meaning is universal.
-They can be a great place to start a spiritual conversation.
-Here are a few questions that may help you start a spiritual conversation:
+The need for intimacy, destiny, and meaning is universal.
+Talking about those needs can be a great place to start a spiritual conversation.
+Here are a few questions that may help you start:

 - What do you want to accomplish in life?